ivasilyeu/ViewLogicPresenter/README.md

 # ViewLogicPresenter
- A reimagining of VIPER architecture pattern
+ A reimagining of VIPER architectural design pattern